Google's Neural Matching

 What are Google’s algorithms?

-Google’s algorithms are mathematical formulas and processes that the company uses to sort through and rank the billions of websites and web pages in its index to determine the content’s relevance, importance, and popularity.
+The search engine’s algorithms are mathematical formulas and processes that the company uses to sort through and rank the billions of websites and web pages in its index to determine the content’s relevance, importance, and popularity.

 What is the purpose of algorithms?